What is brachytherapy for prostate cancer?

 Brachytherapy can be given:

-There are 2 ways brachytherapy is given:
+There are 2 ways of giving brachytherapy:

-Radioactive seed brachytherapy
+Radioactive seed brachytherapy (LDR)

 Implanting the seeds

 You can usually go home on the same day, but someone will need to take you.
-You will not be able to drive, because of the anaesthetic.
-Your doctor or nurse will explain what to expect after treatment and the precautions you need to take.
+You will not be able to drive because of the anaesthetic.
+Your radiotherapy team will explain what to expect after treatment.
+They will also give you a card to carry with you at all times.
+It explains the treatment you have had and gives your hospital contact details.

-Precautions
+• Precautions

-Sex
+• Sex

-Your doctor will advise you to use a condom during sex for the first 2 months after the seeds have been put in.
+Your radiotherapy team will advise you to use a condom during sex for the first 2 months after the seeds have been put in.
 There is a slight risk of passing a seed in your semen when you ejaculate.
 Place used condoms in a plastic bag and dispose of them in a bin bag.

 Your semen may be coloured black or brown for a short time.
 This is caused by some bleeding during the procedure.
 It is harmless.
 You will still need to use contraception to avoid a pregnancy.